What Is Image Enhancement & Its Effect On Machine Vision

 2. Analysis: The properties of the image are examined in this step to ascertain which elements need to be improved.
 Analyzing the image's contrast, brightness, color balance, or other visual elements may be necessary for this.

-3. Enhancement: To increase the image's visual quality, use the proper enhancement techniques in this phase.
-This could entail making adjustments to the image's contrast, brightness, color balance, or sharpness, as well as adding filters to accentuate specific details or eliminate unwanted elements.
+This could involve making adjustments to the image's contrast, brightness, color balance, or sharpness, as well as adding filters to accentuate specific details or eliminating unwanted elements.

 4. Post-processing: In this last stage, any artifacts or distortions that may have been generated during the enhancement process are examined in the enhanced image.
-To create the final improved image, any necessary modifications are applied.

 How does Image enhancement affect machine vision?